denyskryvytskyi/denyskryvytskyi.github.io/_posts/2022-06-09-event-system.md

 author: "Denys Kryvytskyi"
 categories: journal
 tags: [gameengine]
-# image: eventsystem.png
+image: event-system/preview.png
 ---

-Event system is one of the engine's core subsytem, because we need transfer data between different subsystems.
+Event system is one of the engine's core subsystem since we need to transfer data between different subsystems.

-I was thinking about making non blocking (will be described in the section below) event system with queue feature and it will have some versatility for usage.
+I was thinking about making non-blocking event system with queue feature and flexibility of use.

 <h2 align="center"> Brief overview </h2>

 Let's see what are the key parts of our event system and how they interact with each other.
 <br>
 <br>
-Firstly, I need to say that we will use some logic of publisher-subscriber pattern, but without correspond classes, just logic.
+Firstly, I need to say that we will use some logic of publisher-subscriber pattern, but without correspond classes, just their logic.

 So, we have the next parts:
 - Publisher.
 In our case - any code that send an event.